-The SR\Capacity\Peak and SR\Capacity\Off-peak parameters represent the capacity necessary to cover Ancillary Service Requirement for Spinning Reserve in the Trading Interval as specified by IMO under clause 3.22.1(e) and (f).
-These clauses define the Ancillary Service Requirement for SR as being equal to the requirement assumed in calculating the margin values, with a different value used for peak and off-peak trading periods (SR\Capacity\Peak and SR\Capacity\Off-Peak).
-Therefore, the SR\Capacity\Peak and SR\Capacity\Off-Peak are key parameters to extract from the market simulations.
-In PLEXOS, the spinning reserve requirement varies dynamically from period to period.
-These values are therefore averaged over the year in order to determine a single SR\Capacity\Peak and SR\Capa
+The SR_Capacity(t) parameters represent the capacity necessary to cover the Ancillary Service Requirement for SR in the Trading Interval as specified by IMO under clause 3.22.1(e) and (f).
+These clauses define the Ancillary Service Requirement for SR as being equal to the requirement assumed in calculating the margin values, with a different value used for peak and off-peak trading periods (we refer to these as SR_Capacity_Peak and SR_Capacity_Off-Peak).
+Therefore, the SR_Capacity_Peak and SR_Capacity_Off-Peak are key parameters to extract from the market simulations.
+In PLEXOS, the SR requirement varies dynamically from period to period.
+Per-period values are therefore averaged over the relevant periods of the year in order to determine a single SR_Capacity_Peak and SR_Capacity_Off-Peak value for use in the formula in clause 9.9.2(f).